 Joy Baldridge’s 3 Rules for Sales and Interviewing Success

-- Those who prepare most win.
+- Those who prepare the most win.
 Prepare and practice interview questions before the interview.

 - Those who ask the questions have the power!
 Prepare and practice asking questions during the interview process.

 - People are persuaded by their own words.
 Practice and prepare to listen to the words the interviewer uses to align with them in the conversation.

 Mindset is the key to successful interviewing.
 Click below to learn how to stay in the “House of Glad” by watching Mindset videos Part One and Three.